brianhhu/VR_HeadMovements/README.md

 ### Post-Processing

 We also include our post-processing code (**post_process.m** and **analyze_csv.m**), which were used to generate the data and figures used in our paper.
 These post-processing routines create a structure named "results", which is saved as **results.mat**.
 The "results" structure contains the head movement data organized by subject, image category, and image presentation number.
 For example, to get head movement data for the sixth subject viewing the second image category ("fractals") on the fifth image presentation, use the following: results(6).cat(2).image(5).
-The important metrics are:
+The important returned metrics are:

 * *pos_interp* (interpolated X/Y head movement trace)
 * *fix_location* (location of head "fixations" in X/Y pixel coordinates)